graasp/graasp-infrastructure/README.md

 export AWS_ACCESS_KEY_ID="yourkey"
 export AWS_SECRET_ACCESS_KEY="yoursecret"

-# used to defined the state of the deployment
+# used to define the state of the deployment
 export INFRA_STATE="running"
 export MAINTENANCE_HEADER_NAME="abcd" # change to a random value export MAINTENANCE_HEADER_SECRET="secret" # change to the real value